nearby-aliens/nearby-aliens/README.md

 pointers.
 Each tile is made up of 4by2 characters and represents approximately .2Au by .2Au of space.

+# Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please note that this project is released with a Contributor Code of Conduct.
+By participating in this project you agree to abide by its terms.
+The code of conduct is enforced by a benevolent dictator :).
+That said, we have not had any problems.
+We are kind and encouraging to each other.

 # Roadmap
 The "demo" or "prototype" version includes the basic menu structure of choosing a star system and going there.
 It includes the ASCII art for one system - the alpha centauri binary